We are one of the most respected forensic building consultants in the country. See why we are leaders.

 RRJ conducted a series of investigations to determine the cause(s) of the failed, distressed, structurally deficient, and inadequately performing components of the new stadium.
 A comprehensive field survey, material sampling and testing, earthquake and soils investigations, and a review of the design and construction contract documents were performed.

-The investigative findings concluded that design and construction defects attributed to the structure’ s nonperforming issues.
-RRJ developed designs to some of the components found to require repair and provided construction administration services throughout the multi-year repair construction program.
+The investigative findings concluded that design and construction defects attributed to the structure’s nonperforming issues.
+RRJ developed designs for some of the components found to require repair and provided construction administration services throughout the multi-year repair construction program.

 RRJ provided litigation support as part of the project scope in the areas of technical reports, presentations, and expert testimony to various parties of the dispute.